cswluo/CrossX/README.md

 # CrossX
 Coming soon ...

 This is PyTorch implementation of our ICCV 2019 paper "Cross-X Learning for Fine-Grained Visual Categorization".
 We experimented on 5 fine-grained benchmark datasets --- NABirds, CUB-200-2011, Stanford Cars, Stanford Dogs, and VGG-Aircraft.
+You should first download these datasets from their project homepages before runing CrossX.

 A "x-imdb.py" is provided for each dataset to generate Python pickle files, which are then used to prepare train/val/trainval/test data.
+Run "x-imdb.py" in the folder of your dataset to generate corresponding pickle file (imdb.pkl) should be the very first step.

 --- demo.py is used to train your own CrossX model from scratch.